Domain Track Title: Dairy Processing and Development (DPCU2240)

 3.5.
 Introduction of risk assessment; Biosafety concepts in handling of dairy pathogens and setting up of a microbiological/ pathogen lab in a dairy plant.

 3.6.
-Setting up of testing facilities and analytical laboratories; concept of mobile testing laboratories.
+Setting up of testing facilities and analytical laboratories; the concept of mobile testing laboratories.
 Accreditation of analytical laboratories.

 3.7.
 Preparation and standardization of reagents required in the analysis of milk and milk products.

 3.8.
 Sampling plan and testing methods for the detection of adulterants, preservatives and neutralizers in milk and milk products.

 3.9.
 Environmental contaminants such as pesticides, antibiotics, heavy metals in milk and milk products; Importance of milk contact surfaces, metallic contamination in the dairy industry.

 3.10.
 Concepts of hygiene and sanitation in dairy plant, treatment and disposal of wastewater and effluents.